LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 #### Usage

 The following list is the command line options generated by the application.
 It uses C# [Commandline Parser](https://github.com/commandlineparser/commandline) to generate the help page and manage the command line arguments.
 There are sample usage and options that the user can specify when running and setting the command line argument.
-Note that if you have to connect to the EDP Server through your proxy server you might need to specify the proxy server using --proxy command line option.
+Note that if you have to connect to the RDP Server through your proxy server you might need to specify the proxy server using --proxy command line option.

 ```
 $./EDPSymbologyConvert --help